 1. Foxit PDF Editor — Our Top Recommendation

-Foxit PDF Editor is our top pick for most law firms, and the reason is simple: it has a genuine, built-in NetDocuments integration that has been part of the product for years — and Foxit has remained an independent, focused PDF company without being acquired and renamed half a dozen times.
+Foxit PDF Editor is our top pick for most law firms, and the reasons are straightforward: it has a genuine, built-in NetDocuments integration, it’s significantly faster than Adobe in everyday use, and Foxit has remained an independent, focused PDF company without being acquired and renamed multiple times.

 Foxit’s NetDocuments integration (built via ndOffice) lets users open documents directly from NetDocuments, save and check them back in, and work within the standard NetDocuments profiling workflow.
-The integration is straightforward to enable — you simply add NetDocuments as a connected place inside Foxit.
+The integration is straightforward to enable—you simply add NetDocuments as a connected place in Foxit.

 What Foxit does well: